derRiesenOtter/bachelor/docs/thesis/results.typ

   [@prc],        [0.29], [0.30],
   table.hline()
-), caption: [Results of evaluating the models trained on the PPMC-lab dataset on the DACT1-particulate @mlo dataset while using the PPMC-lab negative test set. ]) <self>
+), caption: [Results of evaluating the models trained on the PPMC-lab dataset on the DACT1-particulate MLO dataset while using the PPMC-lab negative test set. ]) <self>

-=== catGranule 2.0 Dataset
+=== Evaluation on the catGranule 2.0 Dataset

 @final_cat compares the results of the final models trained on the catGranule 2.0 training dataset to the results of the other predictors that were evaluated in the catGranule
 2.0 paper @monti_catgranule_2025.
 The non-@idr model of this work is able to slightly outperform the other models.
 This model achieved a @prc@auc value of 0.81 for the non-@idr and 0.71 for the @idr model.

 #figure(table(
   columns: 9,
   [@auc],                                    [catGranule 1.0],           [MaGS],                                     [PSPHunter],                               [PICNIC],                                  [PICNIC-GO],                               [catGranule 2.0],                          [non-@idr model],                          [@idr model], [@roc],                                    table.vline(stroke: 0.5pt), table.cell(fill: rgb(140, 0, 0, 60))[0.66], table.cell(fill: rgb(60, 0, 0, 60))[0.74], table.cell(fill: rgb(60, 0, 0, 60))[0.74], table.cell(fill: rgb(70, 0, 0, 60))[0.73], table.cell(fill: rgb(50, 0, 0, 60))[0.75], table.cell(fill: rgb(40, 0, 0, 60))[0.76], table.cell(fill: rgb(0, 0, 0, 60))[0.80],
   table.cell(fill: rgb(60, 0, 0, 60))[0.74], table.hline()
-), caption: [Comparison of the @roc@auc of several @llps predictors on the catGranule 2.0 test data set.
+), caption: [Comparison of the ROCAUC of several LLPS predictors on the catGranule 2.0 test data set.
-The values for all predictors but my own are taken from the catGranule 2.0 article. @monti_catgranule_2025]) <final_cat>
+The values for all predictors but my own are taken from the catGranule 2.0 article.]) <final_cat>

 === Visualization of Input Features

-@salinity_idr shows the saliency scores visualized along the amino acid sequence of P04264, which is a @llps protein.
-This protein was labeled as an
-@idr protein and was therefore predicted with the @idr model.
-The predicted probability for it to be a @llps protein was 98 %.
+@salinity_idr shows the saliency scores visualized along the amino acid sequence of P04264, which is labeled as a @llps protein @hou_machine_2024.
+This protein was labeled as an @idr protein @hou_machine_2024 and was therefore predicted with the @idr model.
+The predicted probability for it to be a @llps protein was 98 % with this works model.
 There are two bright colored bands visible at around the residues 190 to 200 and 555 to 570.
 Many more less bright bands are visible as well.
-The left bright band lies within a intermediate filament rod domain.
-The right bright band is near an @idr of the protein.
+The left bright band lies within a intermediate filament rod domain @noauthor_prorule_nodate.
+The right bright band is near an
+@idr of the protein @noauthor_mobidb_nodate.

-#figure(image("figures/captum_idr_P04264_1.0_0.9834264516830444_ID-PSP.png"), caption: [Visualization of the Input Features using the @idr model on the protein P04264.]) <salinity_idr>
+#figure(image("figures/captum_idr_P04264_1.0_0.9834264516830444_ID-PSP.png"), caption: [Visualization of the Input Features using the IDR model on the protein P04264.]) <salinity_idr>

+For comparison using the catGranule 2.0 web app yielded a score of 0.845 and the LLPS propensity profile seen in @llpsprofile @monti_catgranule_2025.
+While they both show some similar regions to be important for @llps, the left bright band in the saliency map is missing in the plot of catGranule 2.0.

+#figure(image("figures/sp|P04264|K2C1_HUMAN_Profile.png", width: 70%), caption: [LLPS Propensity profile of the protein P04264 predicted by catGranule 2.0.]) <llpsprofile>

 @cmpms shows the same graph for a different protein.
-In this case the protein P42766, which is a non-@idr labeled protein.
-It is also a @llps protein.
+In this case the protein P42766, which is a non-@idr labeled @llps protein @hou_machine_2024.
 The figure shows the saliency score visualizations for both models.
 It is important to mention that saliency scores are neither comparable between samples nor between models.
 The non-@idr model scored a probability of 44 % while the @idr model scored a probability of
 21 %.
 Viewing this protein with the UniProt feature viewer revealed only one entry under domains.
-An @idr from residue 86 to the end.
+An @idr from residue 86 to the end @noauthor_mobidb_nodate-1.
-#subpar.grid(columns: (1fr), figure(image("figures/captum_nidr_P42766_1.0_0.44323086738586426_noID-PSP.png"), caption: []), figure(image("figures/captum_idr_P42766_1.0_0.20686744153499603_noID-PSP.png"), caption: []), caption: [Comparison of the feature relevance for both the non-@idr model (a)
+#subpar.grid(columns: (1fr), figure(image("figures/captum_nidr_P42766_1.0_0.44323086738586426_noID-PSP.png"), caption: []), figure(image("figures/captum_idr_P42766_1.0_0.20686744153499603_noID-PSP.png"), caption: []), caption: [Comparison of the feature relevance for both the non-IDR model (a)
-and the @idr model (b) on the protein P42766.], label: <cmpms>)
+and the IDR model (b) on the protein P42766.], label: <cmpms>)

+The protein was also tested with catGranule 2.0s web app and yielded a score of 0.835 as well as the @llps propensity profile seen in @llpsproile
+@monti_catgranule_2025.
+There are again similarities as well as differences between these representations.

+#figure(image("figures/sp|P42766|RL35_HUMAN_Profile.png", width: 70%), caption: [
+  LLPS Propensity profile of the protein P42766 predicted by catGranule 2.0.
+]) <llpsproile>

 #pagebreak()